tslocum/sriracha/MIGRATE.md

 ### 3. Configure Sriracha to run in import mode

-Add the following to your Sriracha `config.yml`, replacing each value with your database configuration and TinyIB table names.
+Add the following to your Sriracha `config.yml`, replacing the example values with your TinyIB PostgreSQL database connection info and table names.

 ```yaml
 # Note: Posting is disabled when running in import mode.